embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 ## Parsing a certificate

-In the "Server Certificate" stage of TLS handshake, the server presents a "certificate_list" to the client.
-As per rfc5246 (TLS 1.2), a certificate list is a sequence (chain) of certificates.
+In "Server Certificate" stage of TLS handshake, the server presents a "certificate_list" to the client.
+As per RFC5246 (TLS 1.2), a certificate list is a sequence (chain) of certificates.
 The sender's certificate MUST come first in the list.
 Each following certificate MUST directly certify the one preceding it.
 This chain transmission happens in  ASN.1 schema defined in the rfc and can have up to a maximum of 2^24-1 certificates in the chain.

 The root certificate can be omitted as it does not make sense to validate a chain with a root sent in the chain.